ClaireGuerin/DAISIE/README.md

 ## Contributors

 `DAISIE` was originally developed by Rampal S. Etienne, Luis Valente, Albert B. Phillimore and Bart Haegeman.
 It is continuously maintained by members of the [@tece-lab](https://github.com/tece-lab), at the University of Groningen.
+If you are contributing to DAISIE, please follow our [guidelines](doc/CONTRIBUTING.md).

 ## References